joelhawksley/identity/components/slides.md

 # [fit] Code <br> Coverage

-^ Use code coverage tools
+^ Are audited with code coverage tools

 ---